jonghwanhyeon/python-mecab-ko/README.md

 $ pip install python-mecab-ko
 ```

-This library currently provides a binary wheel on Linux and macOS platforms.
+This library currently provides binary wheels on Linux and macOS platforms.
 If you are using other platforms, you need the following prerequisites to build from source:
 - C++14 compatible compiler
 - Python header files
+- `mecab-ko`
+  - This repository provides a convenience script at  `scripts/install_mecab_ko.py` to install `mecab-ko`

 ## Usage